iam-pratap/Concepts/linux/permissions.md

 ## Chmod-changing file permissions
-The chmod command command is used to change the permissions of a file or directory
+The chmod command is used to change the permissions of a file or directory

 syntax:
 ```